QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 [user@dom0 ~]$ qvm-prefs my-appvm -s kernel default
 ~~~

-To check/change default kernel you can go either to "Global settings" in Qubes Manager, or use `qubes-prefs` tool:
+To check/change the default kernel you can go either to "Global settings" in Qubes Manager, or use `qubes-prefs` tool:

 ~~~
 [user@dom0 ~]$ qubes-prefs